Hot start

-Hot starting is creating a pool of sandbox instances that are instantly available when a learner starts your track.
-Without Hot Start, sandbox environments start on demand when a learner starts a track.
-This means learners have to wait for Instruqt to provision the sandbox environment before they can access them.
+Hot starting is creating a pool of sandbox instances that are instantly available when an end user starts your track.
+Without Hot Start, sandbox environments start on demand.
+This means end users have to wait for Instruqt to provision the sandbox environment before they can access them.&#x20;

 Take the following steps to create an always hot pool: